 It seems that society is more willing than ever to stretch the confines of what constitutes socially acceptable behavior.
 But, according to Katherine Lewis, etiquette tutor for the 250-year-old authority on etiquette Debrett’s, certain rules of etiquette remain immutable.
-Even in a decade where an entire conversation can be conducted in emoji dialect and ‘sliding into’ one’s DMs is the 21st-century modus operandi of networking (and dating culture), Lewis says the tried-and-true practices of formality should never be underestimated.
+Even in a era where an entire conversation can be conducted in emoji dialect and ‘sliding into’ one’s DMs is the 21st-century MO of networking (and dating culture), Lewis says the tried-and-true practices of formality should never be underestimated.
 Ladders was on-site at New York’s iconic Palm Court at the Plaza Hotel where Lewis expounded on these essentials of etiquette over a fitting spread of coffee, tea, and crumpets.

 Despite her adherence to anachronistic verbiage, Lewis herself is no dowdy traditionalist — the politeness master simply recognizes the value of etiquette in leveraging one’s career and social life, adapted to fit the context of today’s digital mediums (even she’s not above sending the occasional emoji.)

 The main talking point on Lewis’ linguistic chopping block: email etiquette.
 And, rightly so.
 According to a recent survey by the virtual editing platform Grammarly, 93% of respondents said they have made email blunders.
 This figure may not be surprising considering the amount of time people spend interfacing via email — Americans spend around three-plus hours a day checking their work email.
 These errors may be forgivable, but they’re not retractable once the email is sent out.
 According to Lewis, when it comes to digital messaging, these three principles ring true no matter the context: